 The color of the seats is named “Platinum Silver” by Audi but the color is pretty much white.
 There are a lot of advantages to this color, most notably they stay very cool in the summer (a huge plus living in Arizona where temperatures can reach up to 120 degrees Fahrenheit!), plus I think they look sporty and unique.
 The downside of the color is that it does not hide dirt well, and even worse if the leather starts to crack at all, the cracks are VERY noticeable.

 Maintenance, Maintenance, Maintenance…

 The key is maintenance.
 I wash down my seats at least once per week.
 Sadly if you bought your car used, you don’t have much control over damage that’s already done due to neglect from the previous owner.
-If the leather is badly cracked or soiled, your best off to enlist a professional detailer or upholstery shop that specializes in re-dying leather.
+If the leather is badly cracked or soiled, your best off to enlist a professional detailer or upholstery shop that specializes in re-dying leather, or buy some high quality car seat covers instead.
 But assuming your seats aren’t “beyond repair”, the best strategy is to keep on top of the seats and never let them get too bad.
 If you take good care of them, they’ll age nicely and look fresh for many years to come.

 Wet Towel Wipe Down (Weekly)

 This part is simple really – you don’t have to use special cleaner each time.
 After I wash the outside of my car and then towel it off, I like to use that same towel to wipe down the seats.
 The towel should be damp but not soaking wet.
 This will remove any surface dirt and also hydrate the leather some to help prevent cracking.
 It takes just an extra 1-2 minutes per wash and is well worth it in maintaining the life of your leather.
 I also wipe down the dash and an entire interior using the same damp cloth, which again removes dust without applying any harsh chemicals to anything.
 Sometimes, simplicity is bliss…